Barbara Mandrell & the Mandrell Sisters: Format

 The program was hosted by Barbara Mandrell, along with her younger sisters Irlene and Louise.
 It was co-produced by Sid and Marty Krofft, along with Ernest Chambers and Frank Peppiatt.
 It was directed by Bob Henry and Jack Regas.
 Music for the variety show was arranged by the Dennis McCarthy Orchestra and Mandrell's touring band The Do Rites.
 It ran on the NBC network weekly for a total of 60 minutes for two seasons.
 A total of 36 episodes were aired.
-The show was filmed at a studio in Los Angeles, California.
+The show was taped at the Sunset Gower Studios in Los Angeles, California.
 The show originally aired on Tuesday nights on the NBC network but was adjusted to Saturday nights until February 1982.
 That year, the show was moved back to the network's Tuesday night lineup before being moved back to Saturday nights for the final two months of its run.

 Barbara Mandrell & the Mandrell Sisters mixed both music and comedy sketches.
 The comedy sketches were often built around the relationship of the Mandrell sisters.
-The siblings were described as "engaging in a certain amount of tongue-in-cheek sibling rivalry", according to writers Tim Brooks and Earle Marsh.
-The also observed that Barbara was portrayed as the "serious, pushy sister", while Irlene was portrayed as "the sexy, vain one".
+The siblings were described as "engaging in a certain amount of tongue-in-cheek sibling rivalry", according to writers Tim Brooks and Earle Marsh, who also observed that Barbara was portrayed as the "serious, pushy sister", while Irlene was portrayed as "the sexy, vain one".
 The show also centered around music.

 The program often showcased the sisters' musician skills on multiple instruments.
 Barbara was often seen playing the banjo, steel guitar, piano and saxophone.
 Sister Louise was shown playing the banjo and fiddle.
 Irlene was routinely featured playing the drums.
 The show also included guests performers that ranged in style and genre.
 Among their featured guests were Ray Charles, Bob Hope, and Glen Campbell.
 The program often ended with a traditional medley of gospel music.

 Cancellation

-Although the show was planning to continue on the NBC network, Mandrell chose to leave the program after only two seasons.
-The demand of keeping both a singing and television career drove Mandrell towards exhaustion.
+Although the show was planning to continue on the network, Barbara Mandrell chose to leave the program after only two seasons.
+The demand of keeping both a singing and television career drove her towards exhaustion.
 "The one and only reason I will not is because I was under severe strain in my throat ...
 The hours -- some days 14 and some days 16 -- were unbelievable," she explained in 1982.
-The strain of Mandrell's voice prompted her to take shots cortisone so she could tape the program.
+The strain of Mandrell's voice prompted her to take cortisone shots so she could tape the program.
 Doctors convinced her to quit, stating that it would cause permanent vocal damage.
 At the time of the show's cancellation, the program was said to have attracted 40 million viewers.

 In 2007, the show was offered in a DVD format and was sold under the title Best of Barbara Mandrell and the Mandrell Sisters Show.